YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 firm is to capture time value loss of options with smooth continuous hedging.
 The business works *if* the theta captured is higher than your hedge cost.

 See how I italic this *if*.
-Now this is a big *if*.
-How on earth are you guys going to achieve that.
+Now, this is a big *if*.
+How on earth are you guys going to achieve that?

 You may have noticed that the company is mainly made up of technologists.
-In fact, the entire company is technology-led, and traders and quants all code themselves.
-In order to achieve the company's ambitious goals, the CEO's vision is to implement trading strategies faster and more economically through the use of technology, automation, and horizontal systems.
+The entire company is technology-led, and traders and quants all code themselves.
+To achieve the company's ambitious goals, the CEO's vision is to implement trading strategies faster and more economically through the use of technology, automation, and horizontal systems.
 And my work in this firm pretty much aligns with this vision.

 For companies of this size, the level of automation is quite high.
 From order placement to allocation and clearing, all processes are driverless.
-I participated in almost all of these system implementation.
-Let me go through one of these system that I was most proud of and liked to brag about in job interviews, the volatility model manager.
+I participated in almost all of these system implementations.
+Let me go through one of these systems that I was most proud of and liked to brag about in job interviews, the volatility model manager.

-The [volatility model](https://www.investopedia.com/articles/stock-analysis/081916/volatility-surface-explained.asp) is imperative to option houses, To put it simply, if you look at the volatility model manager as a black box, the input are market price updates and the outputs are the latest volatility curves.
+The [volatility model](https://www.investopedia.com/articles/stock-analysis/081916/volatility-surface-explained.asp) is imperative to option houses, To put it simply if you look at the volatility model manager as a black box, the input is market price updates and the outputs are the latest volatility curves.
 With reusability and horizontal and vertical scalability in mind, I extracted the volatility calculation and curve refit code as library dependencies, and injected those into different business services.
 The system is capable of refitting either market price or settlement prices.
 I can refit continuously or handle ad-hoc calculation request.
-I also ran the computational units as stateless operations and ramp them into AWS cloud.
+I also ran the computational units as stateless operations and ramp them into the AWS cloud.

 This was a rather polished and elegantly implemented system.
-Our head trader told me that if the company went under, your volatility system is the only thing with some redeemed value.
+Our head trader told me that if the company went under, your volatility system is the only thing with some redeeming value.

 This chapter is quite short for a year and three quarters' work, and the next chapter would be even shorter if anyone cares.